Angry customers smashed a travel agent’s window and home after a visa issue forced him to cancel their Hajj trip.

 Even though travel agent Babar Hussain explained it was “out of his hands” and promised to compensate money, he came under attack from infuriated customers.

-The window of his shop was smashed and a mob of disgruntled customers turned up at his house and the home of his brother demanding to speak to them, which forced Mr Hussain to call police.
+A mob of disgruntled customers turned up at his house and the home of his brother demanding to speak to them and the window of his shop was smashed which forced Mr Hussain to call police.

 Many of the hopeful pilgrims had saved up for years for Hajj which will take place between October 13-18.